February 5th, 2013 Ross asked that our family promise not to let another child go through what he

 effective therapies against a brain tumor.

-These three research investments are diverse, have high reward potential, and lead to successful, non-toxic treatments for children with brain tumors.
+These research investments are diverse, have high reward potential, and lead to successful, non-toxic treatments for children with brain tumors.
 We are thrilled to be the engine that supports this work moving forward.

 As you continue reading, you will see the amazing details of R33M’s work.